 Using, for example, visual task boards to assign specific steps to specific people can be very helpful.
-Another great option is to print off small vinyl labels (which can be found here) with an industrial label maker (like this one here) or other items that can be placed directly on the planning documents so people can easily see who is doing what.
+Another great option is to print off small vinyl labels with an industrial label maker or other items that can be placed directly on the planning documents so people can easily see who is doing what.
 Take some time to come up with your own way of managing the processes and you will be able to ensure that the entire process is completed without any delays.

 - How to Select a Good Six Sigma Project

 - Lean Manufacturing Implementation – The First 5 Steps

 - Six Sigma Belts

 - Lean Six Sigma Professionals and Their Future

 - Five Essential Lean Tools for Manufacturing

 - Basic Overview of Kanban

 - Six Sigma– creativesafetysupply.com

 - An Overview on Six Sigma Technique– blog.creativesafetysupply.com